aleshaleksey/fansys23/04-combat.md

 ___
 #### Total Defence: Dodge
-A combatant may declare "total defence: dodge" and expend their "main action", "secondary action" and "reaction", hence gaining [3 + Base] to  HiT (evasion), DEX saves and Thresholds vs the following combat manoeuvres: "grapple", "shove", "throw", "trip", "disarm" and "sunder", until the start of their next turn.
+A combatant may declare "total defence: dodge" and expend their "main action", "secondary action" and "reaction", hence adding a bonus equal to your base [DEX] to HiT, DEX saves and to Thresholds vs the following combat manoeuvres: "grapple", "shove", "throw", "trip", "disarm" and "sunder", until the start of their next turn.
+This bonus stacks with the [DEX] that a character might already add to these defence parameters since it essentially doubles the bonus.

 ___
 #### Total Defence: Shield
-A combatant may declare "total defence; shield" and expend their "main action", "secondary action" and "reaction", hence gaining [3 + Base]  to  HiT (shield), STR saves and Thresholds vs the following combat manoeuvres: "restrain", "shove", "throw", "trip", "disarm" and "sunder", until the start of their next turn.
+A combatant may declare "total defence; shield" and expend their "main action", "secondary action" and "reaction", hence adding a bonus equal to your shield[shield + weapon] HiT to HiT, STR saves and to Thresholds vs the following combat manoeuvres: "restrain", "shove", "throw", "trip", "disarm" and "sunder", until the start of their next turn.
+This bonus stacks with the shield[shield + weapon] HiT bonus that a character might already add to these defence parameters, since it essentially doubles the bonus.

 ___
 ### Assisting